 Application Process

-Please complete the International Student Application Form located below and return with the following supporting documentation:
+Please complete the International Student Application Online Form located below and submit with the following supporting documentation:

 • Photocopy of Student’s Passport, Birth Certificate and Visa (if already issued)